Fictoria/Library/Docs/logic.md

 Each statement defines a fact of the schema `legs`.

-The first argument of each fact must be an `animal` or one of its child types, because that's the type of the first parameter for the schema `legs`.
+The first argument of each fact's arguments must be an `animal` or one of its child types, because that's the type of the first parameter for the schema `legs`.
 It follows that the second parameter must be of type `int`.

-Semantically we've defined that a `human` has `2` legs, a `dog` has `4`, and so on so forth.
+Semantically we've defined that a `human` has `2` legs, a `dog` has `4`, so on so forth.

-Facts cannot be defined without schemata – but together, they give structure to knowledge in our world.
-Worthy of note: facts can be expressed over instances _or_ over types.
+A fact cannot be defined without a schema – but together, facts and schemas give structure to knowledge in our little world.

+**Note:** facts can be expressed over instances _or_ over types.
 See the Variance section for more details.

 # Functions

 Functions are used to define logical and arithmetic operations over facts, literals, and other functions.
-Their "body" is called an expression.
+Their "body" or implementation is called an expression.

 Let's start with something simple: